CWOChris/quaestio-ordinata/README.md

 [website](https://cwochris.github.io/quaestio-ordinata/)

 ## Description
-A quiz about Latin phrase worth knowing.
+A quiz about coding fundamentals.

 ## User Story
 AS A coding boot camp student